 So, as a parent, you will need to be mindful of when to step in and support your child, and when to let them make their own decisions.
 You can’t shelter them from challenges that life will throw at them.

-But you can prepare them to learn when life gives your child a teachable moment.
+You can also prepare them to learn when life gives your child a teachable moment.
 It will help them build skills like problem-solving, conflict resolution, and also independence.
 And this can do wonders for their self-growth and confidence.

 Primary 1 is an exciting time for kids and you surely will be making some fond memories on their first day.
 So make sure to document it and enjoy their first step towards a new and exciting journey.